 As well as trade within the European countries studied, foreign trade in organic products was investigated, although very few experts were able to confidently estimate the amount of organic products imported to, or exported from, their respective countries.
 Data on organic imports and exports are reported here in two ways: firstly, in absolute figures presented as physical quantities, and secondly, as the percentage share that organic imports and exports, respectively, comprise of domestic organic consumption.
 For plant products, the results for 2000 clearly show that the EU was a net importer of cereals, oilseeds, potatoes and vegetables.
 On the other hand, the EU was a net exporter of organic olives and organic wine.
 In contrast, the importance of organic animal products for international trade was rather less.
-The EU was a net exporter of organic milk and especially of cheese.
+The EU was a net importer of organic beef, sheep and goat meat, but was a net exporter of organic milk and especially of cheese.